ekotlikoff/gochess/APISPEC.md

         - gameOver, requestToDraw, gameOver results
 - GET /sync
     - Get opponents move (should query this after a succesful move)
-- GET /moves
+- GET /currentgame
-    - Get all moves (call this if client lost the state and is currently in a game)
+    - Get the state of the board (call this to check if in a game and to get the state of it if so)
+    - Return 404 if not in a game, 200 with state otherwise